 So I keep the short version handy.
 It's a fair door to walk through.
 It just leaves out the room on the other side, and the room is the part that matters most.

-Another project worked with 80 parents and caregivers to design more flexible ways for families to get financial support before they reached the point of entering the system.
 We were upfront with everyone about what the project was and why we wanted them in it, we paid honorariums for their time, and we asked for their honest experience of how the system actually works.
 Then we designed with them, not just for them.
 I won't pretend everyone is sold on that approach, and it does ask more of everyone involved.
-But the results are better when the people who live inside a system help shape it, because they are the ones who own it and the ones who feel where it falls short.
+But the results are better when the people who live inside a system help shape it, because they are the ones who own it and the ones who will feel where it falls short.

 So I'll probably keep saying "consultant" at the barbecue.
 Ten seconds is ten seconds.
-But if you ask me a second question, here's the real answer: I help systems do something they turn out to be surprisingly bad at, which is listening to the people they exist to serve and then taking what those people say seriously enough to build around it.
+But if you ask me a second question, here's the real answer: I help systems do something they turn out to be surprisingly bad at, which is listening to the people they exist to serve and support, and then taking what those people say seriously enough to build around it.

 That answer takes a lot longer than ten seconds.
 If you've got the time, I'd much rather give you that one.